 The vast majority of lawsuits are filed by opportunists.
 They are looking for “easy wins”.
 The best way to avoid them is to avoid being an “easy win”.
 For more information on the latest in lawsuits, check out my article detailing exactly what goes into a lawsuit in NYC.

 US Circuit Courts

-At some point, there may be a Supreme Court ruling or more likely an update to the ADA law which will specifically speak to website accessibility risk.
+At some point, there may be a Supreme Court ruling or more likely an update from the Department of Justice regarding the ADA law and websites.
 Until that point, it’s going to continue to be a bit of a mess.
 Table 1 gives a general summary by state.